 What is a District Nurse?

-District Nurses are qualified professionals who gives medical care to people in the comfort of their home.
+District Nurses are qualified professionals who give medical care to people in the comfort of their home.
 They help people in many different ways, such as with medications, damaged skin (wounds) and disease or illness.
 District Nurses also help carers and can give families general information about health and healthcare.

 When can you contact a District Nurse?